 In the early 20th century there was great excitement about studying and listing the Roman murals found in the Val de Boí’s churches.
 These were “discovered” by scholars but they also captured the imagination of laymen whose only interest was economic.

 33. La Seo de Urgel

-His city was once an ancient military fortress and capital of the County of Urgell in the middle ages until the capital was moved to Balaguer.
+Next stop of this audioguide, his city was once an ancient military fortress and capital of the County of Urgell in the middle ages until the capital was moved to Balaguer.
 The Diocese of Urgell includes part of the provinces of Lleida and Gerona as well as the whole of the Principality of Andorra.
 La Seo d’Urgell is its Episcopal Headquarters.

 Urgell’s Santa María Cathedral is of Roman architecture and dates from the 12th century.
 Highlights include the attached cloisters, the Diocese Museum and the Church of Saint Peter and Saint Michael.

 34. Cardona Castle

 This castle we can see with the audioguide is arguably the most important medieval fortress in Catalonia.
 It sits up on a hill overlooking the Saline Valley and the Cardener River valley.
 It was built in the year 886 by Wifredo el Velloso.
 It consists of both Roman and Gothic architecture and includes the so-called Sala Dorada and Sala dels Entresols (the Golden and Mezzanine Halls).
 The Dukes of Cardona were the most important in the Aragon Crown territories, second only to the Royal Household, in the 15th century.
 Today the castle is a national parador state-run hotel.

 This is the rocky massif traditionally believed to be the most important and significant mountain in Catalonia.
 According to local legend, one Saturday evening in the year 880 a group of shepherds witnessed a bright light coming down from the sky, accompanied by heavenly music.
 The same happened on the following Saturday.